South Africa introduces her youngest black Female Cardiologist, Dr. Viwe Mtwesi.

 The 32-year old cardiologist is best described as a young woman of principles and a strong believer in the principle of hard work.
-Most stunning is her humble and down to earth response to the praises of the people for attaining an indeed significant feat for women, young black natives and all South Africans.
+Most stunning is her humble and down to earth response to the praises of the people for attaining an indeed significant feat for women, young black natives, and all the people of South Africa.

-She was born and raised in a small rural village in the Eastern Cape.
-Mtwesi did her matric as a teenager and went on to study medicine at Walter Sisulu University, formerly known as the University of Transkei.
+She was born and raised in a small rural village called Mpindweni in Mount Frere, Eastern Cape.
+Mtwesi did her matriculation at the age of 17 and went on to study medicine at Walter Sisulu University, formerly known as the University of Transkei.
 To finally get to the point of being a certified Cardiologist, the young tenacious lady studied for 17 long and challenging years.

-Dr Viwe Mtwesi graduated from Wits College of Medicine in November 2017, after emerging successful at the medical board examinations which formally qualified her as a specialist in cardiology.
+Dr. Viwe Mtwesi graduated from Wits College of Medicine in November 2017, after emerging successful at the medical board examinations which formally qualified her as a specialist in cardiology.
 She currently works as a cardiology fellow at Chris Hani Baragwanath Hospital in Johannesburg.
-Mtwesi also runs a medical tourism company.

-The black medical entrepreneur who believes “ambition also helps” owns a company called Rega Medical Tourism where clients who are diagnosed with a problem can get in touch with her to receive information about the best hospital or specialists who can handle their problem.
+The black medical entrepreneur, who believes “ambition also helps,” owns a medical tourism company called Rega Medical Tourism where clients who are diagnosed with a problem can get in touch with her to receive information about the best hospital or specialists who can handle their problem.